Big Hike Rules 2023

 4. Wheelchair users and mobility scooter users will be able to view from key designated spectator areas, providing they have their own assistance at the venues, subject to any further guidelines or restrictions we are required to implement for the health and safety of all our participants and spectators.
 All spectator areas are accessible by wheelchair and mobility scooter.

-For all Big Hike events in 2022, except Loch Lomond**, there will be a 75 minute ‘arrival window’ between 06:30am and 07:45am.
-Therefore, on the day of your event, all you need to do is report to the registration desk at any point during the arrival window.
+For all Big Hike events in 2023, there will be an allocated ‘arrival window’.
+Therefore, on the day of your event, please report to the event site at any point during the allocated arrival window times.
+Please refer to the relevant event web page for full details of the arrival window for your specific event location.

-More information on arrival times will be provided in your participant e-mails and welcome pack.
+More information on arrival window times will be provided in your participant e-mails and welcome pack.

 Changes and Last Minute Arrangements